jameswilson/jameswilson.github.io/_posts/2009-03-12-dreamhost-satisfied-customer.md

 <strong></strong>There are tons of people using DreamHost and therefore developers and sys admins can find lots of contributed solutions for non-standard configurations or cutting edge technologies that do not come "pre-installed".  <strong>DreamHost provides an excellent but suometimes dated </strong><a href="http://kb.dreamhost.com" target="_blank"><strong>knowledge base</strong></a><strong> and an even better </strong><a href="http://wiki.dreamhost.com" target="_blank"><strong>community-driven wiki</strong></a><strong>.</strong>

 The wiki provides both employee contributions as well as officially approved and some unofficial/unsupported community contributed solutions to MANY problems you encounter in your life as a shared hosting client.
-If you cant find it on the wiki, a web search for any issues that turns up during development and server configuration can be refined by adding the word '<em>dreamhost</em>' to your Google search terms.
+If you cant find it on the wiki, a web search for any issues that turns up during development and server configuration can be refined by adding the word '*dreamhost*' to your Google search terms.
 You'll be surprised to find the number of results -- typically from programmers' and web developers' personal blogs --  for just about any situation or error message imaginable.
 You'll often get the solution as well as some comments from other users encountering the same.

 <strong>4) "Beyond" shared hosting...?</strong>